-The Medical History Museum at FSW is the result of the collective efforts of Dr. Roger Scott, M.D., Lee County's first board certified surgeon and Dr. Jacob H. Goldberger, M.D., a general surgeon in Fort Myers.
-The Museum honors the memory of Goldberger’s partner, Dr. David Bernstein.
-The museum is dedicated to protecting, preserving, and interpreting the history and development of medicine from all periods.
-In addition to the intriguing displays, the Medical History Museum at Florida SouthWestern State College will host educational programs, public events and lectures.
+The Medical History Museum at FSW is the result of the collective efforts of the late Dr. Roger D. Scott, Lee County's first board certified surgeon and Dr. Jacob H. Goldberger, a retired general surgeon in Fort Myers.
+The Museum honors the memory of Dr. Goldberger’s former partner, Dr. David Bernstein.
+The Museum is dedicated to protecting, preserving, and interpreting the history and development of medicine from all periods with a special emphasis upon the evolution of Medical practice in South West Florida.
+In addition to the intriguing displays, the Medical History Museum at Florida SouthWestern State College will host specialized tours, provide educational programs and design community-based artifact displays, public events and lectures.

 About Us